Open-Source Internet-based Sprinkler / Irrigation Timer

 - Built-in Ethernet controller provides web-based scheduling and monitoring, through either wired or WiFi connection (note: WiFi connection requires a wireless adapter or bridge).

 - Each board controls 8 stations, and each station can be individually programmed.
-By linking zone expansion boards, the controller can support up to 32 stations (or more subject to available memory).
+By linking zone expansion boards, the controller can support up to 48 stations (can be increased further in software).

 - A rich set of software features, such as interval-based programming, graphical preview of program settings, manual override, http port change, DHCP or static ip, custom station names, station delay, per-station control of master valve, master on/off delay, water level, and support for external rain sensor.
 The source code is completely open and free.